bkaewell/self-driving-car/P2-traffic-sign-classifier/project_writeup.md

 | .00				    | Dangerous curve to the right      			|

 The sixth sign was recognized correctly with a 99% confidence.
+I wonder if self-driving cars will use extra sensors and alert the passengers inside the car for wild animal zones since their crossings are totally unpredictable.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|